alexroan/easy-twitter-feeder/README.md

-# twitter-feeder
+# Easy Twitter Feeder
-Get the twitter feed of any public twitter user.
+Wordpress plugin to get the twitter feed of any public twitter user without the need for twitter api credentials.

 ## Installation